GOLD Criteria for COPD

 For these reasons, GOLD COPD staging can be inaccurate when applied to individual people.
-For instance, a person with "severe" COPD according to GOLD criteria who exercises daily may have fewer symptoms and outlive a person with "mild" COPD in poor physical shape.
+For instance, a person with "severe" COPD according to GOLD criteria who exercises daily may have fewer symptoms and outlive a person with "mild" COPD who is in poor physical shape.

 Other COPD staging criteria have been suggested, which consider such factors as the ability to exercise, body weight, and the degree of breathlessness.
 One such system, the BODE index, seems to predict life expectancy somewhat better than GOLD COPD staging.
 However, no staging system can predict what an individual person's symptoms or life expectancy with COPD will be.

 GOLD has issued guidelines to help doctors treat people with COPD.
 Some of the major GOLD COPD guidelines include:

 - Doctors should suspect COPD in anyone with shortness of breath, chronic cough, and/or a history of cigarette smoking.

 - Doctors should recommend pulmonary function testing to people who meet these COPD criteria.

 - Quitting smoking, and continued smoking abstinence are absolutely essential for anyone with COPD.